-- It was observed that ER requires from future teachers adequate Knowledge of Content (TPACK model) to connect the properties of ER with the teaching objects (e.g. the principles of sensor operation). - Generally, change the educational model of preparing teachers with additional Science and Technology Literacy. - There is a difference between what students think and what they ultimately "produce". - Still giving low scores on technical support.
+- It was observed that ER requires from future teachers adequate Knowledge of Content (TPACK model) to connect the properties of ER with the teaching objects (e.g. the principles of sensor operation). - The educational model preparing teachers should be enriched with additional Science and Technology Literacy. - There is a difference between what undergraduate students think and what they ultimately "produce". - There seems to be a low score on technical support.

-The results of the research are of interest not only to the principles that define educational policy and want to comprehend the wider implications of the adoption of robotics in education but also in general in the field of human-robot interactions (Mubin et al., 2013).
-ER has made clear links with STEM (Science, Technology, Engineering and Math's) subjects in general.
-However, it is clear that robots are not restricted to these domains only and can be applied broadly across the curriculum.
+The results of the research are of interest not only to the principles that define educational policy and want to comprehend the wider implications of the adaptation of robotics in education but also in general in the field of human-robot interactions (Mubin et al., 2013).
+ER has made clear links with STEM subjects in general.
+However, it is clear that robots are not only restricted to these domains but they can be applied broadly across the curriculum.
 Future teachers with appropriate preparation in Science and Technology Literacy (especially in Coding and Engineering) are able to develop and integrate ER activities into their teaching scenarios.
-We must to break the traditional way of teaching by introduced robotic activities to improve the quality of education and learning.
-But, the most important thing to change is the way the teachers are trained, because once these teachers are in the classroom, they will teach as they trained!
+We must break the traditional way of teaching by introducing robotic activities to improve the quality of education and learning.